-This post is a high-level overview for creating basic understanding.
+This post is a high-level overview for creating a basic understanding.
 Don’t expect too much if you are a PhD or master’s degree student.
 We will only focus on the intuition behind RNNs instead.
-You will get a little comfort to start digging deeper into RNNs.
+You will get a little comfort from starting to dig deeper into RNNs.

 Artificial Neural Networks – What Is It